Bobby Gerhart: Personal life

-Gerhart's brother Billy serves as his crew chief.
-Their father is former Eastern Modified champion Bobby Gerhart Sr. Gerhart, Sr. began his racing career in Pennsylvania in 1954, and was inducted into the Eastern Motorsport Press Association Hall of Fame in 2002.
+Gerhart's brother Billy served as his crew chief.
+Their father is former Eastern Modified champion Bobby Gerhart Sr. Gerhart Sr. began his racing career in Pennsylvania in 1954, and was inducted into the Eastern Motorsport Press Association Hall of Fame in 2002.
 Other family members in racing include Deacon Gerhart and Dave Gerhart.
 Gerhart owns Bobby Gerhart's Truck World, a used truck dealership in his hometown.

 Prior to the start of the 2020 season, Gerhart suffered a heart attack, forcing him into retirement.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)